Andranik: Last years

 From 1919 to 1922, Andranik traveled around Europe and the United States seeking support for the Armenian refugees.
 He visited Paris and London, where he tried to persuade the Allied powers to occupy Turkish Armenia.
 In 1919, during his visit to France, Andranik was bestowed the title of Legion of Honor Officier by President Raymond Poincaré.
 In late 1919, Andranik led a delegation to the United States to lobby its support for a mandate for Armenia and fund-raising for the Armenian army.
 He was accompanied by General Jaques Bagratuni and Hovhannes Katchaznouni.
-In Fresno, he directed a campaign which raised for the relief of Armenian refugees.
+In Fresno, California, he directed a campaign which raised for the relief of Armenian refugees.